AustinNich/reading-notes/markdown.md

 ### Markdown and how it is used

-        Code | Example
+Markdown is one of the basic code laungages that a experinced or **beginner** coder can use to devolepe websites, documents, notes, etc!
+While markdown may sound complex, and it is in many ways, the key is that it is just a langauge accumulated of symbols that vary in different arragments.

-           h | q
+###### Markdown examples:

-First Header | Second Header
+Code | Effect
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+`# Header 1`| Content from cell 2
-Content in the first column | Content in the second column
+`## Header 2`| Content in the second column